burtonsamograd/sigil/README.md

 through something like 'apt-get install sbcl'.

-You can 'npm install sigil-cli' (note the underscore) locally into node_modules; the -g option doesn't work yet.
+You can 'npm install sigil-cli' (note the underscore) locally into node_modules, or using the -g flag to install globally.

 Load
 ----